MagicDuck/grug-far.nvim/README.md

 ```
 :lua require('grug-far').with_visual_selection(opts)
 ```
+(command mode is the only case where this is necessary in order to force using the visual selection)

 where `opts` will be merged with and override the global plugin options configured at setup time.